Biological ornament: Use in courtship displays

 Biological ornaments are used in courtship displays in many species, especially insects, fish, and birds.
 A well known ornament used in courting displays is seen in peafowls.
 Male peacocks spread and shake their tails to attract and impress potential mates.
-Peahens choose the peacocks with the largest number of eyespots on their tails, because only the healthiest peacocks can afford to divert energy and nutrients towards growing expensive and cumbersome plumage, as explained by the handicap principle.
+Peahens choose the peacocks with the largest number of eyespots on their tails, because only the healthiest peacocks can afford to divert energy and nutrients towards growing expensive and cumbersome plumage, per the handicap principle.
 More elaborate ornamentation increases the likelihood that a male will mate and has been shown to affect survival of their offspring.
 The offspring of males with larger eyespots on their ornamented tails have been shown to weigh more and were more likely to be alive after 2 years than the progeny of males with fewer eyespots.

 Ornaments that play a role in reproduction develop under the influence of two series of genes.
 First, it develops from genes in males that determine the presence and characteristics of the ornament, and second it develops from genes in females that draw her to this kind of ornamentation.
-Important studies concerning this have been conducted in the Stalk-eyed fly, showing that females are attracted to mates that share characteristics with their fathers.
+Important studies concerning this have been conducted in the stalk-eyed fly (Diopsidae), showing that females are attracted to mates that share characteristics with their fathers.
 Therefore, sexual selection is a mechanism that differently affects both sexes.
 Initially, an ornament may have been selected for reasons not linked to reproduction, but over time, the characteristic may become exaggerated due to sexual selection.
 The females will select for more and more elaborate ornamentation, which represents better survival skills because the male with those characteristics must be physically fit enough to handle the unwanted predator attention that comes with the ornament.
 Therefore, the males with the most extreme ornamentation will have more offspring, and the gene for "showiness" will be passed on.
-This evolution can then lead to organs of excessive size that may become troublesome for the males, such as large, bushy tails, bright feathers, etc. The point of equilibrium is reached when their ornamentation becomes too much of a handicap on the male's survival, and the "vital" natural selection goes to work, altering the exaggerated characteristic until it reaches an equilibrium point.
+This evolution can then lead to organs of excessive size that may become troublesome for the males, such as large, bushy tails, bright feathers, etc. The point of equilibrium is reached when the exaggerated ornamentation becomes too large a handicap on the male's survival.
+At that point, natural selection will act on ornamentation until it reaches an equilibrium point.